Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 Entities That Must File Form 7004

-- C-corporations: Company is treated as a separate legal entity from its owners, meaning the business itself pays taxes on its profits and double taxation.
+• C corporations are treated as separate legal entities, so the business itself pays tax on its profits.
 They need to file Form 1120.

-- Estates & Trusts: An estate manages and distribute the assets of someone who has passed away.
-While a trust holds assets of a beneficiary and is managed by a trustee.
+• Estates & Trusts: An estate manages and distributes the assets of someone who has passed away.

 Step-by-Step Instructions: How to Fill Form 7004 (Line-by-Line)